New Carlisle, Quebec: History

 Originally a Mi'kmaq site called Antagoetjoitog, meaning "at the Black's", the site of the town was selected in 1784 by the Lieutenant-Governor of the jurisdictional District of Gaspe, Nicholas Cox.
-The town as is thought to have been named after Cox's home town, possibly Carlisle, England.
+The town is thought to have been named after Cox's home town, possibly Carlisle, England.
 Soon after the name was changed from "Carlisle" to "New Carlisle".
 The original settlers of 1784 were discharged soldiers of British Army regiments and Loyalists claimants.
 In 1842, the geographic Cox Township was proclaimed.
 It was also known as Petit-Paspébiac in the 19th century.

 The area was first incorporated as the Township Municipality of Cox in 1845, dissolved in 1847, but reestablished again in 1855.
 On February 1, 1877, the Township Municipality of Cox was dissolved and divided into the Municipalities of New Carlisle and Paspébiac.

 The town was the scene of the capture of the German spy Werner von Janowski, who was dropped from a nearby U-boat in November 1942.